-Editor-in-Chief Bonnie Fuller has been credited for creating the modern celebrity news category when she relaunched Us Weekly for Wenner Media in 2002.
+President and Editor-in-Chief Bonnie Fuller has been credited with creating the modern celebrity news category when she relaunched Us Weekly for Wenner Media in 2002.
 Read more about Bonnie and the rest of the HollywoodLife team below.

-Bonnie Fuller, the President and Editor-in-Chief of HollywoodLife.com, launched HollywoodLife.com in Nov.
+Bonnie Fuller, CEO, and Editor-in-Chief of HollywoodLife, launched HollywoodLife.com in Nov.
 2009.
-HollywoodLife.com is part of the Penske Media Corporation (PMC), with offices and teams in both NYC and LA, and a staff of about thirty dedicated journalists, photo and video editors.
+HollywoodLife.com was part of the Penske Media Corporation (PMC) for 11 years.
+The brand has teams in both NYC and LA, and a staff of about thirty dedicated journalists, photo and video editors.

-Her first job as a magazine Editor-in-Chief was leading Canada’s national fashion magazine, Flare, and after tripling newsstand circulation, she was hired to become Editor-in-Chief of teen magazine YM, back in NYC, which competed against behemoth, Seventeen magazine.
+Her first job as a magazine Editor-in-Chief was leading Canada’s national fashion magazine, Flare, and after tripling newsstand circulation, she was hired to become Editor-in-Chief of teen magazine YM, back in NYC, which competed against the behemoth, Seventeen magazine.
 When Bonnie started at YM, the publication had a newsstand circulation of 700,000 versus Seventeen’s 1.7 million.
 By the time she left, YM’s newsstand sales were within 25k of Seventeen’s.
 Bonnie was hired away from YM to launch the American version of Marie Claire, for which she and her team earned Advertising Age’s Magazine Launch of the Year award in 1994.
 Following Marie Claire, Bonnie succeeded the legendary Helen Gurley Brown, Editor-in-Chief of Cosmopolitan, where she reversed the circulation downturn and raised newsstand sales by 18% in her first year.
 For this, she was named Editor of the Year by Advertising Age for her redesign and modernization of the magazine.
 At Glamour magazine, Bonnie took over from Ruth Whitney, another legendary Editor-in-Chief.
 During her tenure as Editor-in-Chief, Bonnie led Glamour to its highest circulation and revenue levels ever.
 Bonnie then joined Us Weekly in 2002.
+As a result of her reconception and transformation of the magazine, newsstand sales soared and Bonnie was named Editor of the Year, for the second time by Advertising Age.
 Beginning in July 2003, Bonnie served as Executive Vice President and Chief Editorial Director of American Media Inc., where she was responsible for overseeing AMI’s 16 weekly, biweekly, and monthly magazines, including Star, Shape, Natural Health, Country Weekly and Men’s Fitness.
 Under Bonnie’s leadership at AMI, Star successfully relaunched from a tabloid to a glossy magazine, resulting in the magazine’s paid circulation increasing to more than 1.5 million.